sho-kawano/sho-kawano.github.io/README.md

 Derrick is a clean minimal and fast theme for a personal blog.
 See the original repo for full details.

 I made some major edits to the Derrick blogging theme to make it more suitable for an academic page.
-My goal was to create an academic page that has a more photographer-blog like feel.
+My goal was to create an academic page that has a more photographer-blog like feel and less sterile.

 Changes made to original Derrick Theme:
 * Wider texts for the main page.
 Moved the blogroll/posts away from the main page to its own section.